-During December 2014 and 2013, we assessed our goodwill and indefinite life intangible asset for impairment in accordance with the requirements of

-ASC Topic 350 (Intangibles - Goodwill and Other).
-Our goodwill impairment assessment is based upon a combination of the income approach, which estimates the fair value of our reporting units based upon a discounted cash flow approach, and the market approach which estimates the fair value of our reporting units based upon a discounted cash flow approach, and the market approach which estimates the fair value of our reporting units based upon a discounted cash flow approach, and the market approach which estimates the fair value of our reporting units based upon comparable market multiples.
+During December 2015 and 2014, we assessed our goodwill and indefinite life intangible asset for impairment in accordance with the requirements of ASC Topic 350 (Intangibles - Goodwill and Other).
+Our goodwill impairment assessment is based upon a combination of the income approach, which estimates the fair value of our reporting units based upon a discounted cash flow approach, and the market approach which estimates the fair value of our reporting units based upon comparable market multiples.
 This fair value is then reconciled to our market capitalization at year end with an appropriate control premium.
-The discount rates used in 2014 and 2013 for the discounted cash flows were 17% and 20%, respectively.
+The discount rates used in 2015 and 2014 for the discounted cash flows were 20% and 17%, respectively.
 The selection of these rates was based upon our analysis of market based estimates of capital costs and discount rates.
 The peer companies used in the market approach operate in our market segment.
 The determination of the fair value of our reporting units requires management to make significant estimates and assumptions including the selection of appropriate peer group companies, control premiums, discount rate, terminal growth rates, forecasts of revenue and expense growth rates, changes in working capital, depreciation, amortization and capital expenditures.
 Changes in assumptions concerning future financial results or other underlying assumptions could have a significant impact on either the fair value of the reporting unit or the amount of the goodwill impairment charge.